Summoner Basic Guide

 Addle (Role Action)

-A targeted debuff on an enemy that lowers physical damage dealt by 5% and magic damage dealt by 10% for ten seconds.
+A targeted debuff on an enemy that lowers physical damage dealt by 5% and magic damage dealt by 10% for fifteen seconds.
 Addle cannot be used on untargetable sources.
-The primary purpose of Addle is to mitigate hard-hitting magical attacks, but there may be instances that the physical damage reduction can be useful too; for example, mitigating physical boss autoattacks on top of a magical raidwide.
+The primary purpose of Addle is to mitigate hard-hitting magical attacks, but there may be instances that the physical damage reduction can be useful too; for example, mitigating physical boss auto-attacks on top of a magical raidwide.

 With Summoner’s rotation having so many instant casts, we will have plenty of opportunities to use Addle to help the party survive incoming damage at no cost to our own rotation.
 Ideally, your healer will tell you where it will be most useful.
 If you are playing with more passive healers or on party finder, you should try to proactively use it multiple times across a fight.